 Reuben F. Burch V, Ph.D. is the Associate Vice President for Research out of the Office of Research and Economic Development.
-He is also an Associate Professor of Industrial & Systems Engineering, the Jack Hatcher Endowed Chair for Engineering Entrepreneurship, the Associate Director of Human Factors & Athlete Engineering at the Center for Advanced Vehicular Center (CAVS), Faculty Research Fellow at the National Strategic Planning & Analysis Research Center (NSPARC), the Technical Research Fellow of Human Factors for The Communiversity at East Mississippi Community College (EMCC), and founder of the Athlete Engineering research program at Mississippi State University (MSU).
+He is also an Associate Professor of Industrial & Systems Engineering, the Jack Hatcher Endowed Chair for Engineering Entrepreneurship, the Associate Director of Human Factors & Athlete Engineering at the Center for Advanced Vehicular Center (CAVS), a Faculty Research Fellow at the National Strategic Planning & Analysis Research Center (NSPARC), the Technical Research Fellow of Human Factors for The Communiversity at East Mississippi Community College (EMCC), and founder of the Athlete Engineering research program at Mississippi State University (MSU).
 Prior to returning to academia in the Fall of 2016, Dr. Burch spent 14 years working for and with global Fortune 500 companies in research and development areas such as virtual reality design, weapons systems and training, satellite systems and geospatial data, high-value financial software systems, logistics technology and management, autonomous vehicle design, wearables, and human performance.
 He has served as a logistics and technology advisor for numerous universities and multiple Fortune 100 companies around the world and currently serves as an advisor for elite wearable technology companies.
-In serving in his advisory council member, he has influenced the design of existing and future industrial tools, specifically ruggedized handheld, tablet, and wearable form factors.
+In serving in his advisory council member roles, he has influenced the design of existing and future industrial tools, specifically ruggedized handheld, tablet, and wearable form factors.
 He also presently serves as a consultant to the world’s largest venture capital firms due to his entrepreneurial experience.
-His ever-growing intellectual property work can be found here: https://patents.justia.com/inventor/reuben-f-burch.
+His ever-growing intellectual property and patents can be found here: https://patents.justia.com/inventor/reuben-f-burch.